tinafanfan/lag-llama/README.md

-Disclaimer: This respository is based on [time-series-foundation-models/lag-llama](https://github.com/time-series-foundation-models/lag-llama).
+This respository is based on [time-series-foundation-models/lag-llama](https://github.com/time-series-foundation-models/lag-llama).
 I applied the pretrained model downloaded from HuggingFace to the AR(1) and NYISO dataset.